nglaeser/CybersecSite/README.md

 static/header.txt
 static/footer.txt
 ```
-This is for the purposes of consistency, and also allows for easier modification and standardization of headers in all HTML files with VIM.
+This is for the purposes of consistency, and also allows for easier modification and standardization of headers in all HTML files with Vim.

 # Requirements
 Install Python Flask: